 - Information for caregivers and your support networks

-Learn more about our ACS patient navigator or schedule an appointment by calling (608) 775-1359.
+Learn more about our cancer patient coordinator or schedule an appointment by calling (608) 775-1359.

 When you're diagnosed with cancer, you and your loved ones may feel a range of emotions—many of them new.
 For some people, the physical changes that accompany cancer can lead to or worsen emotional pain, and coping with these feelings can be challenging.
 When this happens, a behavioral health specialist can help you and/or your family deal with your emotions during this new and often unpredictable time.

 Learn more or find a behavior health specialist near you.

 Child life specialists partner with families and medical staff to make healthcare experiences, such as living with cancer, easier and more comfortable for children.
 They help families cope with understanding a diagnosis, treatment, side effects and other aspects of living with cancer.
 Child life specialists are trained to provide information in ways your child can understand, whether he or she is the person receiving cancer treatment or if it is a family member.
 They also are skilled in working with children and teens of all abilities.

 To schedule an appointment with a child life specialist or learn more about how one may be able to help your family, please call (608) 775-2599.